 These babies are best served in a highly specialized Neonatal Intensive Care Unit (NICU) center.
 Once the baby is stabilized, it can be operated on.

 With an HDA, the patient usually needs to be stabilized before surgery.
 Because most cases of UGIB are due to injury, there may be other complications, such as internal bleeding.
 Therefore, surgery should be performed as soon as possible.

 How can it be prevented?

 Currently, there is no known way to prevent HDC.
-Early and regular prenatal care during pregnancy is important to help detect the problem before birth.
+Early and regular prenatal care during pregnancy is essential to help detect the problem before birth.

 Some basic preventive measures that can help you avoid an HDA include:

-- Drive safely and always wearing a seat belt.
+- Drive safely and always wear a seat belt.